terrator/chatgpt-proj/README.md

 # Chat GTP Project Demo

-Demo to integrate ChatGTP inot an Angular Application.
+Demo to integrate ChatGTP into an Angular Application.
+It uses AWS translate service for which you need to obtain AWS IAM credentials.
+You also need a ChatGTP OpenAI key.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.